FergusCurrie/memory/docs/planning.md

 - [ ] Review on complete, less work?
 - [ ] Logging from prod?
 Prometheus?
 - [ ] UI drop new datasets in, write to db as tables.
 No json please

+# done

+- [x] move due schedule into a database, calculate on card complete
+- [x] Improved logging.
+Requires research of what should be logged
+- [x] switch to sqlalchemy, connected to local postgres
+- [x] Move scheduling into an interface
+- [x] code to migrate old db in (or do jsut recreate? )
+- [x] env variables

 # Usability things